This page lists the things you'll need to know about when you want to work from home.

 Backups

-If you keep University files on your computer, you should make backup copies of them.
+If you keep University files on your own computer, you should make backup copies of them.

 Working from home